nrinaudo/kantan.xpath/default_instances.md

 // )
 ```

-Note that kantan.xpath has a joda-time module, a very well thought out alternative to `java.util.Date`.

 ### `Either`

 For any two types `A` and `B` that each have a [`NodeDecoder`], there exists a